Honoré de Balzac: Work habits

 Balzac's work habits were legendary.
-He wrote from 1 am to 8 am every morning and sometimes even longer.
+He wrote from 1 A.M. to 8 A.M. every morning and sometimes even longer.
 Balzac could write very rapidly; some of his novels, written with a quill, were composed at a pace equal to thirty words per minute on a modern typewriter.
 His preferred method was to eat a light meal at five or six in the afternoon, then sleep until midnight.
 He then rose and wrote for many hours, fueled by innumerable cups of black coffee.
 He often worked for fifteen hours or more at a stretch; he claimed to have once worked for 48 hours with only three hours of rest in the middle.

 Balzac revised obsessively, covering printer's proofs with changes and additions to be reset.
 He sometimes repeated this process during the publication of a book, causing significant expense both for himself and the publisher.
 As a result, the finished product quite often was different from the original text.
 Although some of his books never reached completion, some—such as Les employés (The Government Clerks, 1841)—are nonetheless noted by critics.

 Although Balzac was "by turns a hermit and a vagrant", he managed to stay in tune with the social spheres which nourished his writing.
-He was friends with Théophile Gautier and Pierre-Marie-Charles de Bernard du Grail de la Villette, and he was acquainted with Victor Hugo.
+He was friends with Théophile Gautier, Hector Berlioz, Franz Liszt, George Sand, Frederic Chopin, Gioachino Rossini and Pierre-Marie-Charles de Bernard du Grail de la Villette, and he was acquainted with Victor Hugo.
 Nevertheless, he did not spend as much time in salons and clubs of Paris like many of his characters.
 "In the first place he was too busy", explains Saintsbury, "in the second he would not have been at home there....
 [H]e felt it was his business not to frequent society but to create it".
-However he often spent long periods at the Château de Saché, near Tours, the home of his friend Jean de Margonne, his mother's lover and father to her youngest child.
+However, he often spent long periods at the Château de Saché, near Tours, the home of his friend Jean de Margonne, his mother's lover and father to her youngest child.
 Many of Balzac's tormented characters were conceived in the chateau's small second-floor bedroom.
 Today the chateau is a museum dedicated to the author's life.